GEANT/docker-postfix/README.md

 CI is a work in progress.
 The original CI was set to run on Github.
 At the moment we use an internal Gitlab CI, tirggered by tag creation.
-We plan to move back to Action, but on Forgejo/Codeberg.
+We plan to use Action on Forgejo/Codeberg.

 ## Services